Snoop Dogg Creates New Animated Children’s Series ‘Doggyland’ - NewsBreak

 Props to Snoop Dogg for taking on such a project and looking to educate the youth in a way that he felt he could.

-Check out the first episode to Doggyland – Kids Songs & Nursery Rhymes below and let us know your thoughts on Snoop’s latest venture in the comments section below.
+Check out the first episode of Doggyland – Kids Songs & Nursery Rhymes below and let us know your thoughts on Snoop’s latest venture in the comments section below.

 Comments / 0